bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Converters and Populators
 A converter is an object that is used to convert data from one format to another.
 A converter may use other converters or populators.
+A populator is used to populate the different attributes from source object to target object and it can use convertes or populators to achieve it's purpose.

 All converters should implement the **import de.hybris.platform.servicelayer.dto.converter.Converter** interface .

-All populators should implement the **de.hybris.platform.converters.Populator** interface
+All populators should implement the **de.hybris.platform.converters.Populator** interface.

 The common conventions when doing object are as follows:
 - Converter must be created and then injected into a populator which should populate by calling all injected converters.
 The populator can then be injected in the object that require the data conversion